IbnouT/Testing-MCP/README.md

 ## 👥 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/IbnouT/Testing-MCP/issues).

+To contribute:
+1. Create a new branch for your feature
+2. Make your changes
+3. Submit a pull request
+4. Wait for review and approval

 ## 📬 Contact